 The Delta SkyMiles Platinum Card could be a great card to help manage your travel spending.
 But there are also a couple other Delta credit cards, along with other cards for other airlines.
 See some of those alternatives below.

 Insider Advice: Using This Card as Part of Your Credit Card Strategy

-- Use this card to earn miles for purchases made directly from Delta.
-For other purchases, you’ll be able to get more rewards value by using another card in addition to this one.
+- Use this card to earn miles for purchases made directly from Delta, and the other bonus categories can be pretty useful too.

 - If you’re planning to pay for a trip using miles, be aware that they’ll take 8-12 weeks to show up in your Delta account.